Small practical tips! Products and their contents.

 The bacteria in yogurt protect against various diseases, and the calcium it contains strengthens the skeleton.
 One serving contains 155 calories, 4 grams of fat and 0 grams of cellulose.

-Riboflavin (Vitamin B1) in milk is necessary for good eyesight, and together with vitamin A it helps prevent eczema and allergies.
-In addition to these, milk is also rich in calcium and Vitamin D. One serving contains 86 calories, 0 grams of fat and 0 grams of cellulose.
+The riboflavin (Vitamin B1) in milk is necessary for good eyesight, and together with vitamin A it helps prevent eczema and allergies.
+Apart from these, milk is also rich in calcium and Vitamin D. One serving contains 86 calories, 0 grams of fat and 0 grams of cellulose.

 Nuts.